 A further problem is India’s approach to subsidies and price controls, which tend to favor especially water-dependent crops.
 Some of the top beneficiaries of the government’s various price support programs are growers of sugarcane, rice, and wheat—all thirsty crops that drive up water consumption.
 The government exacerbates this problem by providing free water and electricity to some farming sectors but not others.
 “The crisis is all about lopsided management,” says Shambhu Ghatak, a researcher and writer at the Inclusive Media for Change Project.

 Professor Saranga sees potential for change in a universal basic income, the idea being that it would be distributed more fairly, and with greater beneficial effect, than current agricultural subsidies.
-In fact, following the recent election, the Modi government has renewed promises to provide a basic income of 6,000 rupees to every farmer.
+In 2019, India began providing a basic income of 6,000 rupees for farmers.
 “If this gets implemented widely,” she says, “one hope is that all other forms of agricultural subsidies will have to be eliminated to generate funds for this initiative.
 If that happens, hopefully, farmers will stop the unsustainable farming they are currently practicing.”

 Farmers also face a dilemma in deciding what to grow, and where.
 Farmers and consumers alike would benefit by shifting to production and consumption of crops like millet and jowar (sorghum), which require significantly less irrigation.
 But the options facing farmers are poor.
 They can roll the dice with crops like millet that might be better for the land but whose prices fluctuate wildly and that aren’t subsidized as generously.
 This has not proven to be a promising course; between 1995 and 2015, almost 300,000 Indian farmers committed suicide, according to India’s National Crime Records Bureau, for reported reasons ranging from low crops prices and high levels of debt to the already apparent effects of climate change.